kaitlyncook/cp-crt/README.md

 ## "code" Folder

 This folder contains all of the R functions and scripts needed to implement the proposed conditional power procedure and to generate the figures and tables included in the manuscript.
-The scripts require that the following packages are installed in R: *coxme*, *doParallel*, *foreach*, *frailtypack*, *ggplot2*, *ggmosaic*, *gridExtra*, *icenReg*, *rootSolve*, *survival*, and *viridisLite*.
+The scripts require that the following packages are installed in R: *coxme*, *doParallel*, *foreach*, *frailtypack*, *ggplot2*, *ggmosaic*, *grid*, *gridExtra*, *icenReg*, *rootSolve*, *survival*, and *viridis*.
 Once these packages are installed (the scripts will load them as needed), and once the working directory has been set to the location of the `cp-crt` repository on the local machine, the code should run without error.

 + **cp-functions.R**: Contains all functions needed to generate simulated data corresponding to CRTs with interval-censored endpoints and to estimate study (conditional) power.
 This script is sourced by all other simulation and data application scripts, and so should not need to be run separately.